 **Paracetamol based medicines (e.g. Calpol)

 The use of paracetamol-based medicine may not be agreed in all cases.
 A setting cannot take bottles of non-prescription medicine from parents to hold on a ‘just in case’ basis unless there is an immediate reason for doing so.
 Settings do not normally keep such medicine on the premises as they are not allowed to ‘prescribe’.
-However, given the risks to of high temperatures, insurers may allow minor infringement of the regulations as the risk of not administering may be greater.
+However, given the risks to young children of high temperatures, insurers may allow minor infringement of the regulations as the risk of not administering may be greater.
 Ofsted is normally in agreement with this.
 In all cases, parents of children under two years must sign to say they agree to the setting administering paracetamol-based medicine in the case of high temperature on the basis that they are on their way to collect.
 Such medicine should never be used to reduce temperature so that a child can stay in the care of the setting for a normal day.
 The use of emergency medicine does not apply to children over 2 years old.
 A child over two who is not well, and has a temperature, must be kept cool and the parents asked to collect straight away.

 Whilst the brand name Calpol is referenced, there are other products which are paracetamol or Ibuprofen based pain and fever relief such as Nurofen for children over 3 months.